slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 ## Changelog Hardware 1.x

-1.1 - official "github version"
+* 1.1 - official "github version"
-1.2 - Vcc LED added
-      Jumper "Current Measurement" added (when removed the current of the CPU can be measured)
+* 1.2 - Vcc LED added, Jumper "Current Measurement" added (when removed the current of the CPU can be measured)